 Christy Brock is director of programming for UAS.
-She researches, develops curricula for, and leads all UAS programs.
+She researches, develops curricula for, and leads UAS programs.
 She has been with the Squad from the start and is the best resource for magical, not-to-be-missed, family-friendly places in D.C., but she won't divulge all Squad secrets!
 Christy graduated from American University in 2008 with a literature degree, and has cared for and taught children since then.
 Before becoming UAS director of programming, she was a nanny and taught preschool at Washington Hebrew Congregation's Early Childhood Center.
 Christy is certified in First Aid, CPR, and EpiPen administration.
 She has completed her DC Mandated Reporter training and her Safe Shores Stewards of Children certificate.
 Christy is a certified Freedom Barre Instructor and loves staying active in her free time.
 She's looking forward to a summer exploring new places in D.C. and revisiting some old favorites.

 Brielle Brookins is working on her Ph.D. in developmental psychology at Howard University, where she earned her undergraduate degrees in psychology and sociology.
 She has been a counselor in the aftercare program at Janney Elementary, a mentor with Big Brother Big Sister, a tutor at For the Love of Children, and a summer camp counselor for the YMCA.
 Brielle is certified in First Aid, CPR, and EpiPen administration.
 She has completed her DC Mandated Reporter training and her Safe Shores Stewards of Children certificate.

 Gowri Manohari is currently working at the National Institutes of Health and is hoping to pursue a Ph.D. in Neuroscience.
 She moved to D.C. in 2016 from India with her husband, who is also employed at NIH.
 Gowri worked with underprivileged children in shelter homes in Bangalore, India, to provide afterschool support and mentoring in their academic pursuits.
 She has also worked with Avalokitesvara Trust to help set up libraries in remote, unequipped regions of India and conducted workshops and activities to encourage reading habits in children.
 Gowri is excited about integrating her passion for science with education and outreach to children and to communities.